AdobeDocs/experience-manager-brand-portal.en/help/using/manage-digital-rights-of-assets.md

 ### Usage permissions related to expired assets {#usage-permissions-expired-assets}

 In Brand Portal, Administrators can view, download, and add expired assets to collections.
-Whereas, Editors and Viewers can only view and add expired assets to collections.
+However, Editors and Viewers can only view and add expired assets to collections.

 Administrators can publish expired assets from AEM Assets to Brand Portal.
-However, expired assets cannot be shared via ink from Brand Portal.
+However, expired assets cannot be shared by way of a link from Brand Portal.
 If you select any expired asset from a folder containing both expired and non-expired assets, the **[!UICONTROL Share Link]** action is not available.
 But, if you select a folder that contains expired and non-expired assets, the [!UICONTROL Share] and **[!UICONTROL Share Link]** actions are available.

 >[!NOTE]
 >
 >A folder can still be shared as a link, even if it contains expired assets.
 In this case, the link does not list expired assets and only the non-expired assets are shared.

 The following table displays the usage permissions of expired assets: